gardener/gardener/docs/development/seed_network_policies.md

 allow-to-loki                     networking.gardener.cloud/to-loki=allowed
 ```

-Let's take for instance a look at the network policy `from-prometheus`.
+For instance, let's take a look at the network policy `from-prometheus`.
 As part of the shoot reconciliation flow, Gardener deploys a shoot-specific Prometheus into the shoot namespace.
-Each pod that should be scraped for metrics must be labeled with `networking.gardener.cloud/from-prometheus=allowed` to allow incoming network requests by the prometheus pod.
+Each pod that should be scraped for metrics must be labeled with `networking.gardener.cloud/from-prometheus=allowed` to allow incoming network requests by the Prometheus pod.
 Most components of the Shoot cluster's control plane expose metrics and are therefore labeled appropriately.

 ### Implications for Gardener Extensions

 Gardener extensions sometimes need to deploy additional components into the Shoot namespace in the Seed hosting the control plane.
-For example the Gardener extension [provider-aws](https://github.com/gardener/gardener-extension-provider-aws) deploys the `MachineControllerManager` into the Shoot namespace, that is ultimately responsible to create the VMs with the cloud provider AWS.
+For example, the Gardener extension [provider-aws](https://github.com/gardener/gardener-extension-provider-aws) deploys the `MachineControllerManager` into the Shoot namespace, that is ultimately responsible to create the VMs with the cloud provider AWS.

 Every Shoot namespace in the Seed contains the network policy `deny-all`.
-This requires a pod deployed by a Gardener extension to have labels from network policies, that exist in the Shoot namespace, that allow the required network ranges.
+This requires a pod deployed by a Gardener extension to have labels from network policies that exist in the Shoot namespace, that allow the required network ranges.

 Additionally, extensions could also deploy their own network policies.
 This is used e.g by the Gardener extension [provider-aws](https://github.com/gardener/gardener-extension-provider-aws)
 to serve [Admission Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) for the Shoot API server that need to be reachable from within the Shoot namespace.

 The pod can use an arbitrary combination of network policies.

-## Network policies in the `garden` namespace
+## Network Policies in the `garden` Namespace

 The network policies in the `garden` namespace are, with a few exceptions (e.g Kubernetes control plane specific policies), the same as in the Shoot namespaces.
 For your reference, these are all the deployed network policies.